infracost/infracost-jenkins/README.md

 # Infracost Jenkins

+👉👉👉 We haven't updated this repo to use the new `infracost comment` command yet (we'll get to it soon).
+We recommend you follow [these instructions](https://www.infracost.io/docs/integrations/cicd/#my-cicd-system-isnt-supported) if you'd like to see cost estimate comments in pull requests.

 This repo shows how Infracost can be used with Jenkins.
 Given the variety of workflows in Jenkins, this repo currently shows how a stage can be added to pipelines to generate an HTML page for each run, to show the Infracost diff output.
 It uses Jenkins' docker agent to run Infracost's [`jenkins_diff.sh`](https://github.com/infracost/infracost/blob/master/scripts/ci/jenkins_diff.sh) and was also tested using the [`docker:dind` image](https://www.jenkins.io/doc/book/installing/docker/#on-macos-and-linux) (docker in docker).
 Use this as a template that can be customized based on your requirements.
 See [this repo for a demo](https://github.com/infracost/jenkins-demo).

 This integration uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.